China's bad debt ratio rises to five-year high in 2014

 Separate government and corporate data have shown that companies are delaying their debt repayments as business slowed.

-Yet, in a bid to shore up economic activity, Chinese authorities have been funnelling more cash into banks to spur lending.
+Yet, in a bid to shore up economic activity, Chinese authorities have been funneling more cash into banks to spur lending.

 The central bank pumped 50 billion yuan ($8.04 billion) worth of short-term loans into banks on Wednesday, its second cash injection in as many weeks to encourage lending to farmers and small businesses.